Skip to main content

 Can they be used together?
 Yes.
 In many clinical situations, PRP and stem cell therapy are complementary.
 PRP can prime the environment for stem cell activity, and TWMD’s Stem Cell package incorporates PRP into the protocol for this reason.

-Who Is a Candidate for PRP?
+Who May Be a Good Candidate for PRP Therapy?

 You may be a strong candidate for PRP if you are dealing with a musculoskeletal injury or joint condition that has not responded adequately to rest, physical therapy, or anti-inflammatory treatment.
 PRP is also appropriate as a first step before considering more advanced regenerative options, or as a maintenance therapy to sustain results over time.